 The Company's Bylaws provide that the number of directors shall be established by the Board or the stockholders of the Company.
 The Company's amended and restated certificate of incorporation provides that the directors shall be divided into three classes, with each class serving for staggered, three-year terms and one class being elected at each year's annual meeting of stockholders.
-The Board has set the number of Directors at eight, currently consisting of three Class I directors, two Class II directors and three Class III directors.
+The Board has set the number of Directors at eight, currently consisting of three Class I directors, two Class II directors.